ENGLISH AT SWALECLIFFE COMMUNITY PRIMARY

 At our school, we follow the Letters and Sounds programme.
 From Early Years the children are taught discrete phonics every day in ability groups where appropriate.
 We closely measure progress termly with a school phonics assessment across KS1 to ensure that the children are ready for the Year 1 Phonics Screening which takes place in June.
 We continue phonics with the children that have not yet met the required standard and need to do the test a year later.
 Further up the school, phonics continues for those who still require additional help.
 This is done through continued use of the Letters and Sounds Programme and Toe-by-Toe with skilled teaching assistants in small groups or on a 1:1 basis.

 Spelling is taught discretely across KS1 and KS2.
 During these sessions, children look at spelling patterns, rules and high frequency words.
 They are taught to proofread for spelling errors; use dictionaries/thesauruses to support their spelling; develop mnemonics and about how to use etymology to help with spelling.
 Children receive termly 'Spelling Bee' lists to learn at home based around the rules that they are learning in class.

 Speaking and Listening

 Children have many opportunities to discuss, debate and relate events in order to become confident speakers and listeners.
-Our Life Skills Challenges and connected curriculum play a huge role in the promoting this area of the English curriculum.
-Class and year group assemblies also develop our pupils dramatic skills in addition to their confidence in Speaking and Listening.
+Our Life Skills Challenges and connected curriculum play a huge role in promoting this area of the English curriculum.
+Class and year group assemblies also develop our children's dramatic skills in addition to their confidence in Speaking and Listening.